 Yes, but first you have to remove the varnish and oils because they are designed to be waterproof and will make the paint undercoat (separate).
 Before undercoating your wood you must sand the wood so the paint will adhere to the wood below.

-If you just paint over oils, varnishes and stains then you paint will have a barrier between the wood and the paint, this will make your paint crack and peel away!
-You must create a key so when you undercoat it seals the wood and is ready for a final coat of gloss or satinwood!
+If you just paint over oils, varnishes and stains then your paint will have a barrier between the wood and the paint, this will make your paint crack and peel away.
+You must create a key so when you undercoat it seals the wood and is ready for a final coat of gloss or satinwood.

 Here is the method of painting wood that has been treated with varnish, oils and stains.
 You will want to start with a rough pad or sandpaper for a woodblock.